KIRAN-KUMAR-K3/SRTF/README.md

 ## Usage

-Run the simulator with your desired input:
+Experience the magic of SRTF by running the simulator:

 ```bash
 python srtf.py
 ```

-Experience the power of SRTF in visualizing and analyzing process scheduling efficiency!
+Dive into the world of SRTF, where efficiency meets visualization! 🌟